nkymark/nkymark.github.io/_pages/about.md

 I am a Senior Member of the IEEE and I am currently the Vice-Chair of the IEEE Control Systems Society (CSS), UK and Ireland Chapter.

-I am the Moderator for the *IEEE TechRxiv*, the Associate Editor for *IEEE Access*, Editor for *PeerJ Computer Science*, and Section Editor for *Sage Science Progress*.
+I am a Moderator for the *IEEE TechRxiv*, Associate Editor for *IEEE Access*, Editor for *PeerJ Computer Science*, and Section Editor for *Sage Science Progress*.

 I am also an Adjunct Senior Research Fellow with Monash University Malaysia where I served as a Lecturer from 2009, and subsequently as Senior Lecturer till 2017.

+In addition, I am member of a few key technological committees in NI.
+Namely, I am an Advisory Board Member on the Artificial Intelligence Collaboration Centre (AICC), which is a £16.3 million initiative led by Ulster in partnership with QUB and supported by Invest Northern Ireland and the Department for the Economy NI.
+I am also a Technology Strategy Groups Member (Digital Factory) for the Advanced Manufacturing Innovation Centre (AMIC), which is a £100 million investment under the Belfast Region City Deal.
+Other than that, I am a Steering Member for the Northern Ireland High Performance Computing (NI-HPC) consortium, a £2 million UK Tier-2 National HPC facility funded by the Engineering and Physical Sciences Research Council (EPSRC) and jointly managed by QUB and Ulster.

 <!--